 The Center for Biosimilars asked experts from across stakeholder groups—and from the United States and abroad—what they felt were the most notable moments in biosimilars during 2018, and what they hope the new year holds for this developing industry.
-Venable Fitzpatrick partner Ha Kung Wong weighed in.
+Venable partner Ha Kung Wong weighed in.

 Ha Kung Wong, JD, partner at Venable